 Miles Nadal JCC

-The Miles Nadal Jewish Community Centre in Toronto’s Annex neighbourhood is a laid-back place to come work out and one that has a lot to offer when it comes to getting and staying fit.
+The Miles Nadal Jewish Community Centre in Toronto’s Annex neighborhood is a laid-back place to come work out and one that has a lot to offer when it comes to getting and staying fit.
 Here you'll find a heated saltwater pool, whirlpool, steam room and sauna in both men’s and women’s locker rooms, more than 90 group exercise classes per week, a dedicated free weight studio, martial arts training and a team of highly trained instructors and trainers to help you meet your fitness goals.
-They also offer nutritional programs, nutritional counselling, wellness talks, meditation, massage and more.
+They also offer nutritional programs, nutritional counseling, wellness talks, meditation, massage and more.

 03 of 07

 If you’ve ever wanted to try your hand at surfing, but you’re not yet ready to catch a real wave, you can get a sense of what the experience would be like (while also getting a great full body workout) at Surfset.
 The workout here uses moves inspired by surfing, on a board designed to simulate the physical demands of surfing - without the ocean.
 This is a workout that focuses on stability and core strength, but it also works your entire body in ways you might not be used to, making this an ideal way to shake up your fitness routine or get out of a workout rut.

 Fit Factory Fitness